Paulottavaress/Paulottavaress/README.md

 :beginner: I am a JavaScript specialist.
 I have experience working with all major JS/TS FE frameworks/libraries, including web3 development, as well as BE development in Node/Express.

-:mega: Portuguese is my main tongue, I speak English fluently, mid-level Spanish and Danish, and currently learning French
+:mega: Portuguese is my mother tongue, I speak English fluently, mid-level Spanish and Danish, and currently learning French

-:desktop_computer: I code since I was 15, and started working as a developer in 2020
+:desktop_computer: I have coded since I was 15, and started working as a developer in 2020

 👨‍💻 Most of my projects are available at https://github.com/Paulottavaress